Ericsson/codechecker/docs/web/user_guide.md

                         <minimum_bug_path_length>:<maximum_bug_path_length>.
                         Valid values are: "4:10", "4:", ":10"
   --tag [TAG [TAG ...]]
                         Filter results by version tag names.
-This can be used only if basename or newname is a run name (on the remote server).
+  --open-reports-date TIMESTAMP
+                        Get results which were detected BEFORE the given date and NOT FIXED BEFORE the given date.
+The detection date of a report is the storage date when the report was stored to the server for the first time.
+The format of TIMESTAMP is
+                        'year:month:day:hour:minute:second' (the "time" part
+                        can be omitted, in which case midnight (00:00:00) is used).
   --file [FILE_PATH [FILE_PATH ...]]
                         Filter results by file path.
 The file path can contain multiple * quantifiers which matches any number of